TaokyleYT/LogicGate/LogicGate/README.rst

 it contain two functions, encrypt() and decrypt().

-encrypt() generates a key file and a data file, they are pure random string when transfered to ascii, but shows message when both being processed by decrypt(). encrypt() have 3 arguments, data file name, key file name, message.
+*encrypt()* generates a key file and a data file, they are pure random string when transfered to ascii, but shows message when both being processed by decrypt(). encrypt() have 4 arguments, data file name, key file name, message, output.
 They are very self explainatory

-decrypt() have 3 arguments, data file, key file, sause. the first 2 is very self explainatory, for sause parameter it determinates if the output text is shown or returned for further decryption, assuming the message through encrypt() is encrypted beforehand
+*decrypt()* have 5 arguments, data file, key file, sause, debug, debug_ALL. the first 2 is very self explainatory, for *sause* parameter it determinates if the output text is shown or returned for further decryption, assuming the message through encrypt() is encrypted beforehand.
+For *debug*, it shows the print output that is hidden, it can be enabled for you to check which bit is wrong.
+For *debug_ALL* it purposely enable everything that is coded with printing(output) except warnings and errors, this will definatly cause massive lag so it is not recommended to enable.

 syntax
 ------